AnkurSheel/ankursheel_website/src/ankursheel_website/content/posts/2022/2022-11-06-best-credit-card-new-zealand/best-credit-card-new-zealand.md

 _The cashback visa is a better option unless you spend more than NZD 24000 in a year._

-### ANZ Airpoints Visa

-You must spend at least NZD 8,450 annually to cover the card fee.

-You will get back 0.77 cents for every additional dollar you spend.

 ### ANZ Airpoints Visa Platinum

 You must spend at least NZD 12,750 annually to cover the card fee.